skhal/lab/cluster/doc/nuc/setup.md

 # freebsd-update install
 ```

-Verify the updated applied as expected by checking the Kernel version:
+Verify the updates applied as expected by checking the Kernel version:

 ```console
 # uname -a